 The entry fee and details of what is included in the entry package can be found here.

 Athletes will overnight at the Premier Resort Sani Pass, in hotel accommodation on a room sharing basis

-Day 1 starts from the Premier Resort Sani Pass and incorporates the Gxalingenwa Trail and days 1-3 of the Giant’s Cup Hiking Trail.
-Day 1 finishes at Castleburn Farm on the Drakensberg Gardens road.
+Day 1 for GC 32/30 starts from the Premier Resort Sani Pass, incorporating the Gxalingenwa Trail and days 1-3 of the Giant’s Cup Hiking Trail, and finishes at Castleburn Farm on the Drakensberg Gardens road.
 The total running distance is 32km.

 Athletes will overnight at the Drakensberg Gardens Golf & Spa Resort, in hotel accommodation on a room sharing basis

-Day 2 starts from Castleburn Farm, and incorporates days 4 and 5 of the Giant’s Cup Hiking Trail.
-Day 2 finishes at the Bushman’s Nek Resort.
+Day 2 for GC 32/30 starts from Castleburn Farm, incorporating days 4 and 5 of the Giant’s Cup Hiking Trail, and finishes at the Bushman’s Nek Resort.
 The total running distance is 30km.

 The final night of the race will be at the Bushman’s Nek Resort, in hotel accommodation on a room sharing basis, and includes the Awards Dinner and festivities.